 In the last decade of his life, Einstein withdrew from public life, rarely traveling far and confining himself to long walks around Princeton with close associates, whom he engaged in deep conversations about politics, religion, physics and his unified field theory.

 On April 17, 1955, while working on a speech he was preparing to commemorate Israel's 17th anniversary, Einstein suffered an abdominal aortic aneurysm and experienced internal bleeding.
 He was taken to the University Medical Center at Princeton for treatment, but refused surgery, believing that he had lived his life and was content to accept his fate.
+"I want to go when I want," he stated at the time.
+"It is tasteless to prolong life artificially.
+I have done my share, it is time to go.
+I will do it elegantly."
 Einstein died at the university medical center early the next morning—April 18, 1955—at the age of 76.